-Why experts say it’s especially important for heart patients to get the coronavirus vaccine
+Why experts say it’s especially important for heart patients to get a coronavirus vaccine

 “As far as we can tell right now, there does not appear to be any increased side effects or safety issues of vaccinating people with heart failure or other cardiac conditions,” said Thomas Maddox, a professor of medicine at the Washington University School of Medicine in St. Louis and chairman of the American College of Cardiology’s Science and Quality Committee.

-Regarding vaccine effectiveness, Maddox said that is somewhat more difficult to know, but added, “We also have not heard of higher than expected rates of covid transmission among vaccinated patients with cardiac conditions.”
+Regarding vaccine effectiveness, Maddox said that is somewhat more difficult to know, but he added: “We also have not heard of higher-than-expected rates of covid transmission among vaccinated patients with cardiac conditions.”

-What is known is that patients with heart disease who are not vaccinated are at a much higher risk of developing more severe cases of covid, as well as seeing a higher risk of hospitalization and death.
+What is known is that patients with heart disease who are not vaccinated are at a much higher risk of developing more severe cases of covid-19, as well as seeing a higher risk of hospitalization and death.
 “So the rationale is even more compelling to get vaccinated,” he said.

-Will the vaccine protect heart patients from serious illness?
+Will getting vaccinated protect heart patients from serious illness?

-According to the best current medical knowledge, yes.
+According to the best current medical knowledge: Yes.

-Health experts say that based on currently available data, they can extrapolate that once patients with underlying cardiovascular disease — even congestive heart failure — are vaccinated, they will be much less likely to develop severe covid complications.
-And since these patients are already at a much higher risk of poor outcomes, the experts agree it is even more important these patients get the shots, as well as continue taking precautions such as mask-wearing, hand-washing and social distancing to minimize their exposure.
+Health experts say that based on available data, they can extrapolate that once patients with underlying cardiovascular disease — even congestive heart failure — are vaccinated, they will be much less likely to develop severe covid-19 complications.
+And because these patients are already at a much higher risk of poor outcomes, experts agree that it is even more important for them to get the shots and continue taking precautions, such as mask-wearing, hand-washing and social distancing, to minimize their exposure.

-That said, vaccinated heart patients who still become infected with covid may nevertheless face risks because the virus tends to be harder on them.
+That said, vaccinated heart patients who still become infected with the coronavirus may nevertheless face risks, because the virus tends to be harder on them.

 “Those with underlying heart failure could still have a more severe case of covid than those without heart failure, but the vaccine should protect everybody significantly,” said Elkind, who is also a professor of neurology and epidemiology at Columbia University and a neurologist at New York-Presbyterian Hospital.